mhahsler/qap/README.md

 [![CRAN RStudio mirror
 downloads](http://cranlogs.r-pkg.org/badges/qap)](https://CRAN.R-project.org/package=qap)

-Implements heuristics for the Quadratic Assignment Problem (QAP).
+This package implements heuristics for the Quadratic Assignment Problem (QAP) first introduced by Koopmans and Beckmann (1957).
+Although, the QAP was introduced as a combinatorial optimization problem for the facility location problem in operations research, it also has many applications in data analysis (see Hubert and Schultz; 1976).

-Currently only the simulated annealing heuristic described in Burkard and Rendl (1984) is available.
+The problem is NP-hard and the package implements the simulated annealing heuristic described in [Burkard and Rendl (1984)](#BR1984).

 ## Installation